Safeties first: Polamalu, Atwater heading to Hall of Fame

 His 15,208 yards receiving over 16 seasons were second in the NFL record book when he retired in 2009.
 But he was never selected an AP All-Pro, and some critics dismissed his stats as being more a sign of his longevity and the passing era he played in than any mark of true greatness.

+No matter.
+He was elated.
+“St. Louis, we headed to Canton!” he tweeted.

 There were no seniors announced Saturday, as they were folded into the centennial class.
-Others going in as part of that class, which was announced last month, included Harold Carmichael, Alex Karras and former commissioner Paul Tagliabue.
+Others going in with that class, which was announced last month: Harold Carmichael, Alex Karras, Jim Covert, Bobby Dillon, Cliff Harris, Winston Hill, Duke Slater, Mac Speedie, Ed Sprinkle, along with coaches Jimmy Johnson, NFL commissioner Paul Tagliabue, the late NFL Films exec Steve Sabol and longtime GM George Young.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL